 - Do I earn the same degree that on-campus students earn?

 Yes, the University of Alabama at Birmingham awards the same accredited information systems degrees regardless of the delivery method.

 Your IS diploma will not distinguish that you are a distance student in our online program.
 Students can be confident that UAB's standards of excellence are the same for on-campus and online IS programs.
 Online students, if they wish, attend the same graduation ceremony as on-campus students.

 - How long will it take to earn my Bachelor of Science in Information Systems degree?

-Students can complete their Bachelor of Science in Information systems degree (78 credit hours) in as few as 13 semesters.
+Students can complete their Bachelor of Science in Information systems degree in as few as 4 years.
 Completion of the entire IS degree is contingent upon individual student general education course completion and transfer credit evaluation.

 - Can I transfer credit hours earned at another institution to UAB?

 Yes, UAB accepts transfer credits from other institutions.
 For more information, please complete the form above to download a brochure or to speak with an advisor.